-In fact, you can sell a stock minutes or hours after you bought them (assuming of course you know what you’re doing).
+In fact, you can sell stock minutes or hours after you bought them (assuming, of course, you know what you’re doing).

-At the end of each day, how much you earn or lose is entirely dependent on every decision you managed to play.
+At the end of each day, how much you earn or lose is entirely dependent on every decision you managed to play and execute.

-From here, it is easy to see the two primary demands from a direct investor in Philippine stock market – time to study and execute trades and skills to come up with the best trading decisions.
+From here, it is easy to see the two primary demands from a direct investor in the Philippine stock market – TIME to study and execute trades and SKILLS to come up with the best trading decisions.

-Now let’s turn to becoming an indirect investor.
+Now let’s turn to become an indirect investor.

 I call this option being an “indirect investor” because what you only need to do is to invest your money to a mutual fund company and let its assigned dedicated fund manager do all the necessary work to grow this money (or at least prevent it from losing) during the time period you’re invested.

 What you can control when you invest in a mutual fund